 - IMPORTANT CHANGE regarding GRE scores:

-As part of the Alliance to Increase Diversity in Genetic Counseling (AID-GC) and in an effort to ensure consistent application requirements across the consortium of programs, Rutgers GCMP has chosen to make the GRE optional for the 2022 admissions cycle.
+As part of the Alliance to Increase Diversity in Genetic Counseling (AID-GC) and in an effort to ensure consistent application requirements across the consortium of programs, Rutgers GCMP has chosen to make the GRE optional.
 We sincerely appreciate the significant time and effort applicants have made to take the GRE.
 Therefore, applicants are welcomed and encouraged to submit GRE scores if you believe that it will strengthen your application.
 Official scores should be sent using institution code 2790 (no department code).

 It will not reflect poorly on your application should you choose to not submit GRE scores.
 Each application is reviewed carefully as a whole by our admissions committee.